lerer00/latude-dev-portal/README.md

 ```
 grunt start_localrpc
 ```
-This command clean previous build, compile all solidity contract with truffle and migrate them against the desired rpc.
+This command clean previous build, compile all solidity contracts with truffle and migrate them against the desired rpc.
 ```
 grunt localrpc
 ```